marcglasberg/easy-bdd-tool-jest/README.md

 As you can see, the values are read by _name_, and the type is inferred from the variable type.

-Notice you don't need to refer to the number of the example you are reading, because the BDD Framework will automatically run the BDD as many times as needed, one for each set of example values.
+Notice you don't need to refer to the number of the example you are reading, because the Easy BDD Tool will automatically run the BDD as many times as needed, one for each set of example values.
 In this example it will be run twice.